 Students experience prayer services and the study of prayer texts 2-3 times a week.
 This occurs in a variety of settings and groupings, including by class in homerooms, and by grade levels in the Beit Knesset/Sanctuary.
 The t’filah curriculum focuses on prayer fluency and meaning making.
 As students move through the grades, they become comfortable participating in and leading services at school and at synagogue.

-Our goals for VOICE are:
+Our goals for community engagement are to:

-- Cultivating responsible, aware global citizens
+- Cultivate responsible, aware global citizens

-- Deepening appreciation of what we have
+- Deepen appreciation of what we have